Earthgames/music_manager/README.md

 - music_dir, the root directory for the music
 - default_dir, the directory where the music without a directory name are put in
-- tmp_dir, the directory where the music is downloaded in
+- file_extensions, which file-extension are allowed in the library
+- album_files, files to check in the album folders, global, like "cover*"

 ### Folder structure

 An example of a folder structure.
-Note that the tmp folder does not have to be in the root directory

 ```text
 .